Interested-Deving-1896/proton-vpn-cli/README.md

 ### Installation

-You can get the latest beta release from our [Proton VPN official website](https://protonvpn.com/download-linux).
+You can find the latest beta release and installation instructions on our [Proton VPN official website](https://protonvpn.com/support/linux-cli).

 ### Dependencies